pact-foundation/serverless-offline-pact/README.md

 The plugin downloads the official [pact standalone](https://github.com/pact-foundation/pact-ruby-standalone/) on Your Computer and allows the serverless-offline app to launch it.

-- Start a stub service with the given pact file(s) or directories.
-- Pact URIs may be local file or directory paths, or HTTP.
-- Include any basic auth details in the URL using the format https://USERNAME:PASSWORD@URI.
-- Where multiple matching interactions are found, the interactions will be sorted by response status, and the first one will be returned.
-- This may lead to some non-deterministic behaviour.
-If you are having problems with this, please raise it on the pact slack channel.
-- Note that only versions 1 and 2 of the pact specification are currently fully supported.
-- Pacts using the v3 format may be used, however, any matching features added in v3 will currently be ignored.

 ## Configuration

 To configure pact Offline, add a `pact` section like this to your `serverless.yml`: